 MMO – What was the moment like when you heard your name selected by the New York Mets in the second-round of the 2016 Draft?
 Were you with family and friends when you heard the news?

 I just started to cry and I gave my girlfriend the biggest hug ever and gave both my mom and dad a hug.
 The whole day was so anxiety filled, but then after my name was called it was just a huge sigh of relief and just a feeling, like my body was tingling.

 MMO – It must’ve been almost an out of body experience to hear your name called on TV and be drafted by the Mets, something you’ve worked your whole life to reach.

 Pete – Yeah, it was definitely a dream come true and I couldn’t be happier.
 I’m just extremely happy and last year got to work real quick and this year I just look to continue off of it, and build off my last first season.
 I’m just really excited for this first full year in pro ball, my first spring training, and I’m just ready to get after it.

 MMO – If you had to write a scouting report on yourself, especially for fans that may not know a lot about you, how would you describe your strengths and weaknesses?

 Pete – Definitely my biggest strength is my bat, but also to go with that, one thing I take pride in is my aggressive approach at the plate.
 I have a real simple but aggressive approach.
 If I see a ball that is remotely in my zone, or if I see a pitch that I think I can drive, I’m going to swing at it, or I’m going to take a chance that I’m going to take a good hack at it.
-Also, at the same token, if you’re a good pitcher then I guess you can use a hitter’s aggressiveness against them, so that’s definitely one of the big things.
+At the same token, if you’re a good pitcher then I guess you can use a hitter’s aggressiveness against them, so that’s definitely one of the big things.